savaliyaketan/Form-Builder/README.md

     <code>npm run dev</code>
 </pre>

-Isnitiate your server on a new terminal
+Initiate your server on a new terminal

 <pre>
     <code>php artisan serve</code>